volojs/volo/vololib/amdify/doc.md

   value's noConflict method if it exists.
 * -noprompt means do not prompt for dependencies/exported value for non-AMD/CommonJS files.
 Useful for automated processes.
+* -commonJs indicates that the code should use the "convert CommonJS to AMD" path, intead of trying to detect it via require('') use in the file.
+Useful if the modules just uses `this` property assignments, and does not use `require` or `exports`.

 and: